MC00614/mppi_ipddp_cpp/README.md

 # Future Works
 - GPU Acceleration
-- More general constraint handling
+- More general constraint handling in model
+- Custom implementation of diffential with dual number